Determine which transmission is installed on your Kia.

 One of the symptoms of a defective ABS module is the ESC (Electronic Stability Control) light turning on.
 The ABS module has ESC integrated which helps stabilize your car while cornering and avoids skidding during hard braking.

 The pictures in this tutorial are from a 2016 Kia Optima but owners of other Kia models such as Forte, Forte5, Rio, Sorento, Soul, Sportage, Rondo, Sedona, Borrego will find these DIY instructions helpful.

-Open the hood of your vehicle.
+- Disconnect battery.
+Open the hood of your vehicle and disconnect the battery.

-Remove the brake fluid from the master cylinder using a syringe.
+- Remove the brake fluid from the master cylinder using a syringe.
 Be careful to not let dirt or any particles fall inside the brake fluid reservoir.

 - Brake Line Bolts (M10): 11 lb-ft

 - Brake Line to Reservoir (M12): 16 lb-ft

 - Bolts - Bracket to Frame: 21 lb-ft